VerveWireless/Verve-Android-SDK/README.md

 Verve should have sent you a unique identifier for your application.
 This identifier should be used to fill in the fields labelled `APP_ID`.
 If you do not have an `APP_ID`, please contact your Verve Publisher Services account manager.

 ## Zones
 The zone field can be passed an arbitrary string or can be used to target ads in certain situations.
 If you were directed by a Verve representative to use "keywords" these should be passed in the Zone field.
 If using an arbitrary string limit the string length to 100 characters.
 The "|" character is also restricted.
-A nil or NULL Zone will be treated as an empty string.
+A null Zone will be treated as an empty string.

 Implementing the Verve Ad SDK
 ------------------------------